-Once completed adding all desired queue managers, press OK to close the Remote queue Manager Connections window.
-You will see a green success message on the bottom right corner of the screen appear.
+Once you have completed adding all desired queue managers, press OK to close the Remote queue Manager Connections window.
+You will see a green success message appear on the bottom right corner of the screen.

 Reselect REMOTE_QMGRS and click Manage again.

 This will trigger a complete discovery.
-You are now done with adding queue managers.
+You are now done adding queue managers.